Traveling by Train in Taiwan is ultra convenient!

 Taiwan Train Stations Information

 The train stations in the big cities all have tourist information counters where English-speaking staff can help you buy your train ticket.
 Also, most cashiers at the ticket booths will understand if you talk slowly.
-Food is available at most stations as well as on the trains.
+If you have problems communicating with the workers at the ticket counter, try to find Taiwan Tourism booth or office.
+They are usually nearby the ticket counter and are staffed with young students who speak English.
+These guys are enthusiastic and very helpful.

 Taipei Train Station